RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

   DONE;
 })

-;; Variable V2DI/V2DF extract from memory
+;; Variable V2DI/V2DF extract from memory.
+We separate these insns, because ;; the compiler will sometimes have the vector value in a register, but then ;; decide the best way to do this is to do a store and then a load.
 (define_insn_and_split "*vsx_extract_<mode>_var_load"
   [(set (match_operand:<VS_scalar> 0 "gpc_reg_operand" "=wa,r")
 	(unspec:<VS_scalar> [(match_operand:VSX_D 1 "memory_operand" "Q,Q")